eunbaeAN/NiceBacteria/README.md

  ```
 - sample : Sample name.
 Remember that this name would be used when the output file is created.
-- runtype : You can choose between four types of runtypes. "short-reads or long-reads or hybrid or assembled_fasta" (Attnetion, it's case-sensitive.)
+- runtype : You can choose one among four types of runtypes depending on your data sets.
+            "short-reads or long-reads or hybrid or assembled_fasta" (Attnetion, it's case-sensitive.)
 - r1 : short paired-end reads, forward for r1.
 - r2 : short paired-end reads, reverse for r2.
 - long_reads : long single-end reads.